 180 wineries in Ontario!

-Ontario Craft Wineries created the Sustainable Winemaking Ontario: An Environmental Charter for the Wine Industry program in partnership with the Grape Growers of Ontario.
+Ontario Craft Wineries created the Sustainable Winemaking Ontario: An Environmental Charter for the Wine Industry program in partnership with the Grape Growers of Ontario in 2007.
 This proactive program was developed for Ontario’s wine industry, including wineries and grape growers, to provide information on environmental requirements and identify new sustainable opportunities while complying with existing regulations.
 In 2017, the Sustainable Winemaking Ontario program moved to an accredited third-party certifiable program that is audited by a group of independent auditors.

 Ontario’s wine industry is intimately connected to the environment.
 We are dependent on the weather, water and soil, and we are mindful of how we grow grapes as well as produce and make wine.
-Our voluntary Sustainable Winemaking Ontario Certified program is used by 12 Ontario wineries.
+Our voluntary Sustainable Winemaking Ontario Certified program is used by 13 Ontario wineries.
 The goal of the program is to continuously improve the environmental performance of Ontario‘s wine industry; continually improve the quality of winemaking and grape growing; actively address consumer questions in relation to the industry and the environment; and add brand value.
-This will give further credibility to the sustainable practices that Ontario wineries are adopting, as well as provide an opportunity to tell our “green” story.
+This program gives further credibility to the sustainable practices that Ontario wineries are adopting, as well as provide an opportunity to tell our “green” story.